apollographql/apollo/docs/source/tutorial/data-source.md

 }
 ```

-Using a reducer like this enables the `getAllLaunches` method to remain concise as our definition of a `Launch` changes and grows over time.
+Using a reducer like this enables the `getAllLaunches` method to remain concise as our definition of a `Launch` potentially changes and grows over time.
 It also helps with testing the `LaunchAPI` class, which we'll cover later.

+#### The `getLaunchById` method

-Our schema also supports fetching a single launch by its ID.
+Our schema also supports fetching an individual launch by its ID.
 To support this, let's add _two_ methods to the `LaunchAPI` class: `getLaunchById` and `getLaunchesByIds` :

 ```js:title=src/datasources/launch.js
 async getLaunchById({ launchId }) {